CosmosContracts/testnets/uni-3/02_V7_BETA_UPGRADE.md

 More info on the updates in this change can be found [on the release page](https://github.com/CosmosContracts/juno/releases/tag/v7.0.0-beta).

-The Upgrade is scheduled for block `XXX`, which should be about _1700 UTC on 23rd June 2022_.
+The Upgrade is scheduled for block `459000`, which should be about _1700 UTC on 23rd June 2022_.
+[Here's a countdown](https://testnet.mintscan.io/juno-testnet/blocks/459000).

 For unattended updates, [cosmovisor is your friend](https://docs.junochain.com/validators/setting-up-cosmovisor).